Our future depends on you

 Looking for landscape resources?
 We can help.
 Whether you're looking to tune up an existing landscape or are starting from scratch, we've got tons of resources to get you moving in the right direction.

-New rules protect our limited water supply
+Protecting our limited water supply

-These new conservation measures are projected to save billions of gallons of water and are essential to help Southern Nevada keep saving as federal water cuts reduce our current and future water supplies.
+These conservation measures are projected to save billions of gallons of water and are essential to help Southern Nevada keep saving as federal water cuts reduce our current and future water supplies.
 From resorts and golf courses to residents and businesses, every sector of our community is making sacrifices and working together to meet future water needs.

-Banned new water features and fountains on the Las Vegas Strip
+- Banning new water features and fountains on the Las Vegas Strip

-No evaporative cooling in new commercial development
+- Eliminating evaporative cooling in new commercial development

 Kudos, Southern Nevada! 🙌 Conservation efforts have helped the community reduce its per capita water use by 58 percent between 2002 and 2023, even as the population increased by more than 786,000 residents during that time.
 Keep conserving and stay water smart to help reach the community's goal of 86 GPCD (gallons per capita per day) by 2035.